 Metal – “If in doubt, breathe out.”

-Effortless action for long, calm healthy lives – that’s what Water element is all about.
+Effortless action for long, calm healthy lives – that’s what the Water element is all about.

-The Wood element helps you solve problems with clear vision and determination for success.
-With clear insight, you will develop a free flowing mind and body allowing your spirit will soar.
+The Wood element helps you solve problems with a clear vision and determination for success.
+With clear insight, you will develop a free-flowing mind and body allowing your spirit will soar.